-5.2 Registration for Diploma in Management Sciences (Business Administration)
+5.1 Registration for the Diploma in Management Sciences (Business Administration)

-- 5.2.1 Students registering for the Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.2 above.
+5.1.1 Students registering for the Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.2 above.
 Applications received via the Central Applications Office (CAO) will be scored and ranked from highest to lowest.
-Based on these rankings, those students with the highest points will be offered a firm place.
-Students who have applied with their grade 11 results may be offered a place, subject to their final grade 12 examination results meeting the minimum requirements stated in 4.1 above. - 5.2.2 The programme is offered on a semester basis and registration takes place in January.
+Based on these rankings,

+- those students with the highest points will be offered a firm place.
+Students who have applied with their grade 11 results may be offered a place, subject to their final grade 12 examination results meeting the minimum requirements stated in 4.1 above. - 5.1.2 The programme is offered on a semester basis and registration takes place in January.
+See General Rules G3, G4, G5, G6 and G7. - 5.1.3 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 5.1.4 A student cannot register for a module if the prerequisite module, where applicable, is not passed. - 5.1.5 If a student has not met the progression rules at the end of any year, he/she may appeal to the head of the department. - 5.1.6 At the end of the fourth year, when the student appeals, the head of department will evaluate the student's progress to establish if there is a reasonable chance of the student completing the diploma in the maximum time (5 years), and use this to make a decision in accordance with the requirements of Rule G17.

+5.2 Registration for the Advanced Diploma in Management Sciences (Business Administration)

+- 5.2.1 Students registering for the Advanced Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.2 above. - 5.2.2 The programme is offered on a semester basis and registration takes place in January.
 See General Rules G3, G4, G5, G6 and G7. - 5.2.3 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.

-- 5.2.4 A student cannot register for a module if the prerequisite module, where applicable, is not passed. - 5.2.5 If a student has not met the progression rules at the end of any year, he/she may appeal to the head of the department. - 5.2.6 At the end of the fourth year, when the student appeals, the head of department will evaluate the student's progress to establish if there is a reasonable chance of the student completing the diploma in the maximum time (5 years), and use this to make a decision in accordance with the requirements of Rule G17.

-5.3 Registration for the Advanced Diploma in Management Sciences (Business Administration)

-- 5.3.1 Students registering for the Advanced Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.3 above. - 5.3.2 The programme is offered on a semester basis and registration takes place in January.
-See General Rules G3, G4, G5, G6 and G7. - 5.3.3 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.

-5.4 Registration for the Postgraduate Diploma in Management Sciences (Business Administration)
+5.3 Registration for the Postgraduate Diploma in Management Sciences (Business Administration)

-- 5.4.1 Students registering for the Postgraduate Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.4 above. - 5.4.2 The programme is offered on a semester basis and registration takes place in January.
-See General Rules G3, G4, G5, G6 and G7. - 5.4.3 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 5.5 Registration for the Masters in Management Sciences (Business Administration) and the D. Phil in Management Sciences (Business Administration) - students wishing to enroll for the above programmes are required to meet the minimum admission requirements detailed in 4.5 and 4.6 above.
-All registration enquiries should be directed to either Ms JeslynHoover (JeslynH@dut.ac.za or 031- 3735374) or Phindo Khoza on 031 - 3736714 or nonkululekok@dut.ac.za at the Faculty of Management Sciences Research Office.
+- 5.3.1 Students registering for the Postgraduate Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.3 above. - 5.3.2 The programme is offered on a semester basis and registration takes place in January.
+See General Rules G3, G4, G5, G6 and G7. - 5.3.3 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 5.4 Registration for the Masters in Management Sciences (Business Administration) and the D. Phil in Management Sciences (Business Administration) students wishing to enroll for the above programmes are required to meet the minimum admission requirements outlined in 4.4 and 4.5 above.
+All registration enquiries should be directed to either Ms Jeslyn Hoover

+(JeslynH@dut.ac.za or 031 - 3735374) or Phindo Khoza on 031 - 3736714 or nonkululekok@dut.ac.za at the Faculty of Management Sciences Research Office.

-5.6 Work done during the semester/year
+5.5 Work done during the semester